Let me share with you my top 15 soda crystals uses around the home, to help you solve any cleaning problem the eco-friendly way.

 Kids run amok?
 Worry not!
 Simply add an equal part of water to an equal part of soda crystals and mix to form a paste.
 You can then use this paste to scrub the crayon mark off of the wall.
 However, don’t use this on wallpapered walls.
 It’s also advisable to spot test on a hidden part of your wall (maybe behind some furniture).
 This is because soda crystals can remove some of the paint on brightly coloured walls.

-A final word of warning – don’t use soda crystals on aluminium as it’s corrosive.
-Also, wear rubber gloves when cleaning with strong concentrations of soda crystals as it can irritate the skin when used in a concentrated manner.
+Whilst soda crystals are a natural product, it is still a chemical, and therefore care has to be taken.
+I would always recommend wearing rubber gloves when cleaning with strong concentrations of soda crystals as they can irritate the skin when used in a concentrated manner.

 What are your favourite soda crystals uses?
 Have I missed any?